nikolareljin/ai-runner/README.md

 - WSL2 (Windows via WSL2).
 Install and run the Windows Ollama app; this project runs inside WSL2 and connects to `http://localhost:11434`.

 ## Dependencies
-- Initialize or update the script helpers submodule before running scripts:
+Initialize or update the script helpers submodule before running scripts:

 ```sh
 ./update
 ```

 If you see a "script-helpers dependency not found" message, run `./update` first.
+See [docs/INSTALL.md](docs/INSTALL.md) for the rest of the installation steps.

 Core scripts live in `scripts/`; use the root symlinks where possible.

 # Run the model and install